Renewables

 Verbund began its operations in Romania in 2012, when the 226 MW Casimcea wind farm in Tulcea County was commissioned.

-The company is already installing 60 MW solar power plant in in Casimcea wind complex.
-With battery energy storage system (BESS) it plans to make a renewable energy hybrid facility.
+The company is already installing a 60 MW solar power plant at the Casimcea wind power complex.
+Together with the battery energy storage system (BESS), it would be a renewable energy hybrid facility.

 Construction is scheduled to begin in February 2026